 Thompson eventually bought out the ice company and started opening convenient little stores all over Texas.
 Shortly after, a company executive brought a souvenir totem pole back from a trip to Alaska, and set it in front of one of the busiest locations.
 Soon, the spot had earned the nickname the “Tote’m Store,” not only because of the totem pole, but because customers toted away their purchases.
 The company officially adopted the name and decorated their locations with an Inuit-inspired theme to match.
 The name changed to 7-Eleven in 1946 to reflect their new store hours—7:00am to 11:00pm—in order to capitalize on the post-World War II economic boom.

 No one thought there would be demand for a store that was open 24/7—until one night in Austin in 1962.
 The local 7-Eleven had seen such a rush of students following a University of Texas football game that they were forced to stay open until dawn the next day.
 Sensing a trend, the store continued to stay open all night on the weekends, and soon more and more locations adopted the new schedule as well.

 They beat out McDonald’s in 2007 and have since outgrown them by about 20,000 stores.
-Japan is the largest market with 17,569 stores under the name “Seven & I Holdings,” the parent company of 7-Eleven since 2005.
-America ranks second with 8,124 locations, followed closely by Thailand and South Korea with 8,334 and 7,327 stores, respectively.
+Japan is the largest market with more than 20,000 stores under the name “Seven & I Holdings,” the parent company of 7-Eleven since 2005 [PDF].
+America ranks among the top with 7896 locations, along with by Thailand and South Korea with more than 11000 and 7000 stores, respectively.
 And the company keeps growing, with a brand new store opening somewhere in the world every two hours of every day.